DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 ### Changes in concept

-For simplicity sake I already converted my images to 4k and png to simplify the backend code with Rust for generating the images.
+For simplicity sake I already converted my images to 4k and png to simplify the backend with Rust for generating the images.

-I did not find a good easy-to-use image crate for drawing that properly supported the image crate, so I made it a little easier for myself so I could still do it in Rust.
+I did not find a good easy-to-use image library for drawing that properly supported the image crate, so I made it a little easier for myself so I could still do it in Rust.

 Do keep in mind however, that this was optional.
 The frontend code from previous project still works fine.

-Compared to my previous project in Ionic, the save dialog for exporting images is back.
+In comparison to my previous project in Ionic, the save dialog for exporting images is back.

 ## Steps followed

 ### Prerequisites

-Before we get started, do make sure you have all the necessary build tools installed.
+Before we get started, make sure to have all the necessary build tools installed.

 https://tauri.app/v1/guides/getting-started/prerequisites

 ### Integrating Tauri in our existing Ionic project

-One of the benefits Tauri and electron have is that we can use our existing web project, whether it was made with node (vue, angular etc) or Rust (Yew, Dominator etc).
+One of the benefits Tauri and electron have is that we can use our existing web project, whether it was made with node (Vue, Angular etc) or Rust (Yew, Dominator etc).

 So I decided to use my existing Ionic project and turn it into Tauri application.

 Let's make sure we have our tauri cli with `cargo install tauri-cli`.

-In the root of our project we can initialise Tauri with `cargo tauri init`.
+In the root of our project we can initialize Tauri with `cargo tauri init`.

-This will then ask the following questions:
+This will then prompt you with the following questions:
 - What is your app name?
 - What should the window title be?
 - Where are your web assets (HTML/CSS/JS) located relative to the <current dir>/src-tauri/tauri.conf.json file that will be created?